B. Kenneth West Lifetime Achievement Award Policies and Procedures

 Ken embodied the qualities of director professionalism, as should the person who receives the award named in his honor.

 Nominees for the B. Kenneth West Lifetime Achievement Award require a minimum of three letters of testimonials from board peers and colleagues.
-All nominations and supporting documentation must be received by February 1, 2020.
+All nominations and supporting documentation must be received by the deadline to be considered.
 It is the responsibility of the individual or organization submitting the nomination to arrange for the letters of recommendation to be submitted to NACD.
 Letters of recommendation from other board members and executives who have served with the individual are weighted most heavily in the selection process.

 A nomination package must include the following elements for it to be sent to the selection committee for consideration: